Last modified: February 22, 2022

 Thank you for using Sourcegraph!
-This page lays out the basic terms and conditions that apply to your use of Sourcegraph Cloud.
+This page lays out the basic terms and conditions that apply to your use of self-hosted Sourcegraph instances.

 Are you interested in terms for...

-docker run command in our Quickstart) to search, navigate, and analyze your code, rather than the Sourcegraph Cloud instance, or if you’d like to use any products (e.g. browser or editor extensions) developed and distributed by us for use with your self-hosted instance, please see our terms and conditions at https://about.sourcegraph.com/terms-self-hosted.
+Sourcegraph Cloud: If you’d like to use Sourcegraph Cloud (the public Sourcegraph instance that can be used to search, navigate, and analyze public code) rather than a self-hosted instance, or if you’d like to use any products (e.g. browser or editor extensions) developed and distributed by us for use with Sourcegraph Cloud, please see our Sourcegraph Cloud terms and conditions at https://about.sourcegraph.com/terms-cloud.

 Sourcegraph OSS: It is possible to run a version of Sourcegraph without some Enterprise features from our open source code available at https://github.com/sourcegraph/sourcegraph.
 If you want to follow the instructions there to build and run Sourcegraph OSS from source, please see the open source license (Apache 2.0) at https://github.com/sourcegraph/sourcegraph/blob/main/LICENSE.apache.